invopop/ctxi18n/README.md

       other: "You have %{count} emails.
 ```

 The `inbox.emails` tag has a sub-object that defines all the translations we need according to the pluralization rules of the language.
-In the case of English and the default rule set, `zero` is an optional definition that will be used if provided.
+In the case of English which uses the default rule set, `zero` is an optional definition that will be used if provided and fallback on `other` if not.

 To use these translations, call the `i18n.N` method: